Driving Safety: When is it No Longer Safe to Drive Alone?

 If you or someone you love is showing some of these signs, it’s time to reconsider whether driving alone or at all is still a smart choice.

-• When the driver begins having more accidents or near-accidents, including side-swiping other vehicles
+• When the driver begins having more accidents or near-accidents, including side-swiping other vehicles.

-• Making unnecessary stops at green lights or other places where they do not need to stop
+• Making unnecessary stops at green lights or other places where they do not need to stop.

-• Running red lights and stop signs
+• Running red lights and stop signs.

-• Finding traffic signals increasingly confusing
+• Finding traffic signals is increasingly confusing.

-• If friends or family members are expressing concerns about your driving safety
+• If friends or family members are expressing concerns about your driving safety.

 Alternatives to giving up driving